The Secretariat is the point of contact for all IOSCO members, committees and task forces, and is responsible for the day-to-day functioning of IOSCO.

 Mr. Jonathan Bravo, Head of Finance and IT

-Jonathan holds a degree in Business Administration and Accounting from the Universidad de Alfonso X and a postgraduate degree in International Financial Markets by MEMFI Business School in Madrid.
+Jonathan holds a BSc in Business Administration and Accounting from the Universidad de Alfonso X and a MSc in International Financial Markets by MEMFI Business School in Madrid.

 Mr. Ángel Cabo, Administrative Assistant